AaryanChandrakar/StudyBuddy-LM/README.md

 ## Contributing

-We welcome contributions to ThinkLM!
+We welcome contributions to StudyBuddy LM!
 Please follow these guidelines:

 ### Development Setup